WorldHealthOrganization/smart-trust/input/pagecontent/concepts_onboarding_checklist.md

 ```

 > Note: Some versions of curl don’t attach the client certificates automatically.
 This can be checked via curl --version Ensure that the used version is linked to OpenSSL.
 Especially under Windows (https://curl.se/windows/):
+>
+> **Curl verson on Unix/Mac**: We strongly recommend updating curl and nss to newer latest versions for full compatibility with modern cryptographic standards.The outdated version of curl or nss and may not support modern SSL/TLS protocols or elliptic curve cryptography (ECC) cipher suites properly.